-FIBA Africa is keen on getting the women's sport at par with their male counterparts, and who better than to have visionary former players guiding the process.
+FIBA Africa is keen on getting the women's basketball at par with their male counterparts, and who better than to have visionary former players guiding the process.
 We had a sit down with one such role model, Lea Kané, for a one-on-one on her view of the game from an administrative perspective.

 Last Updated on